JHStoops/Homemade-Deque/README.md

 # Homemade-Deque
-College course assignment -- build a deque from scratch.
+Built a deque from scratch.